 Since 1988, over 22,000 farm woods have been planted in England.
 The woods are mostly small, between 1 and 5 hectares in size, which will make survey coverage quite quick and straightforward.
 These farm woods were planted in a wide variety of settings, ranging from complete isolation through to alongside existing established woodland.
-This provides a very interesting natural experiment to assess how well birds have colonised these new woodlands on farmland.
-A new survey for 2019 plans to provide data on how birds have colonised woods planted in farmland.
+This provided a very interesting natural experiment to assess how well birds have colonised these new woodlands on farmland.Read a Defra summary report of this project (PDF, 276.02 KB)

 - 3/19 to 7/19 - Four morning visits are required between mid March 2019 and 15 July 2019

 Assessing agri-environment schemes